milaq/YCast/README.md

 ## Firewall rules

  * The server running YCast does __not__ need internet access.
- * The Yamaha AVR needs access to the internet (i.e. to the station URLs you defined).
+ * Your AVR needs access to the internet (i.e. to the station URLs you defined).
- * The Yamaha AVR needs to reach port `80` of the machine running YCast.
+ * Your AVR needs to reach port `80` of the machine running YCast.

 ## Caveats